Ljufin/JulSet/README.md

 won't result in repeated elements

 # productset
-Returns the product set (or power set) as defined by: AxB = {<a,b>: aeA, beB}
+Returns the product set (or power set) as defined by: AxB = {(a,b): aeA, beB}

 # is_relation
-Returns true is R is a binary relation from A to B
+Returns true if R is a binary relation from A to B

 # get_domain
 Returns the domain of R as a set